 An accurate internal temperature protection is provided in the circuit.
-When the junction temperature exceeds the thermal shutdown temperature, the PFC and the LLC stop switching.
+When the junction temperature exceeds the thermal shutdown temperature, the LLC stops switching.

-The response of the internal OTP follows the setting of the external OTP.
-It can be either latched or safe restart.
+The response of the internal OTP can be either latched or safe restart.

 8.6.4 Brownin/brownout and external overtemperature protection